DannyRuchtie/Reference/README.md

 Then open `http://localhost:3000`.

+## Build the standalone macOS desktop app (Apple Silicon)

+See `desktop/README.md` for the up-to-date build steps (bundles Node + Next server inside a Tauri app).

 > `npm run dev` starts both Next.js and `moondream-station` (if installed).
 You may need to type `start` inside the Moondream Station REPL to start the REST API.

 ## Install Moondream Station (local)